 Most sex trade workers are killed in outdoor crime scenes.
 Outdoor crime scenes present significant challenges to crime scene investigators as they offer little in the way of forensic evidence that might break a case.
 The opportunity to lift fingerprints in an outdoor crime scene is remote.
 There are no beer bottles, telephones, hard surfaces, furniture or paper items present to dust for prints.
 Forensic investigators examining outdoor crime scenes rarely find cigarette butts, liquor bottles or any other items to swab for DNA.

-It’s important for Aboriginal Leaders and activists like Radek to take the time to educate themselves regarding the complexities of Homicide investigation when it comes to the world of the sex trade workers.
+It’s important for Indigenous leaders and activists like Radek to take the time to educate themselves regarding the complexities of homicide investigation when it comes to the world of the sex trade workers.
 If they took that time I’m confident we’d hear less claims of racism and indifference.

 In the meantime, the problem persists.

-If we know drug addicted Aboriginal sex trade workers are being killed as a result of living high risk lifestyles then why aren’t we doing something about it?
+If we know drug addicted Indigenous sex trade workers are being killed as a result of living high risk lifestyles then why aren’t we doing something about it?

-Why haven’t Aboriginal Leaders and activists started to partner with the Police, Manitoba Justice, Mental Health Professionals, AFM and Social Services to set up intervention teams to take these women off our streets before someone else does?
+Why haven’t Indigenous leaders and activists started to partner with the police, Manitoba Justice, mental health professionals, AFM and Social Services to set up intervention teams to take these women off our streets before someone else does?

 A wise man once said, “Don’t focus on the speck of sawdust in your brothers eye while ignoring the plank in your own eye.”